discoleo/R/Math/Poly.System.md

 Various classes of polynomial systems can be decomposed into systems of lower order.

+These systems of lower order provide a means to solve higher order polynomials using lower order polynomials which are entangled into a very complicated way.
+The details of the entanglement emerge during the procedure to solve the lower order polynomial system.

 The 2 major classes of such systems are:
 1. Fully symmetric systems;
 2. Hetero-symmetric systems: these are invariant under a cyclic permutation;